zzarbi/buster-app/java/README.md

     }
 }
 ```
+    It will try to create one transaction and in case of error from the source it will attempt a few more time for a certain amount of time.
       id: An integer of the Primary Key of the DB
       reference_id: A unique random id
       external_id: A unique id of the transaction from Buster-API